-While all of those are good options, there are plenty of other possibilities that don’t get as much attention.
-I love to find unusual and interesting side hustles, and one of the most interesting that I have come across involves getting paid to be a friend.
+While those are good options, there are plenty of other possibilities that don’t get as much attention.
+I love finding unusual and interesting side hustles, and one of the most interesting that I’ve come across involves getting paid to be a friend.

-I know it sounds a little creepy or bizarre at first, but it’s a legit opportunity that a growing number of people are pursuing.
+I know the rent a friend concept sounds a little creepy or bizarre at first, but it’s a legit opportunity that a growing number of people are pursuing.

 RentAFriend.com is essentially a marketplace of friends and it’s not a dating website.
-People who are looking for a friend (and willing to pay) can browse the site and find people that are available to be a friend for hire.
+People who are looking for a friend (and willing to pay) can browse the site and find people available to be a friend for hire.
 Those who are looking to hire friends will need to pay $24.95 to get access to the directory of friends.

 Jackie Lam is a personal finance writer and blogger at Hey Freelancer.
 She experimented with Rent a Friend (and made some money) and answered some of my questions about the process, so you’ll see some quotes from Jackie throughout the article.